gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A bunch of changes and renames have been made to the incubating 'native binaries' support.

+- Package structure has changed, with many public classes being moved.
 - `Library`, `Executable` and `TestSuite` renamed to `NativeLibrary`, `NativeExecutable` and `NativeTestSuite`
     - Related binary types have also been renamed
 - `NativeBinariesPlugin` has been renamed to `NativeComponentPlugin` with id `'native-component'`